Curriculum

 The required texts allow students to explore and analyze diverse literary materials in each course.
 In addition, the students encounter works from a variety of other sources–essays, stories, poems and songs–that augment the texts.

-In English I, provides a survey of literature from Homer’s Odyssey to the Psalms.
+English I provides a survey of literature from Homer’s Odyssey to the Psalms.
 Creative writing and literary analysis encourage students to develop a writing voice.

 In English II, students consider world literature through a study of genre.
 Writing skills are emphasized.

-English III provides a study of American Literature, and British Literature concludes the program.
+English III provides a study of American Literature, and British Literature concludes the program for English IV.
 Along the way, topics include women in literature, ethnic writing, creative poetry, and interdisciplinary collaborative writing assignments.

 Here we learn a modern world language in a cooperative rather than competitive setting; students encourage, support, and help one another.
 Every student during every class will practice conversation and reading aloud in the target language.